 Ericka is the Project Coordinator on the Office of Naval Research VTEC grant.
 She provides direction and oversight for the program.
 With her background in social work, she provides the theoretical framework from which the team and program operates: strengths-based and focused on the whole person.

-Ericka’s passion for connecting the veteran community to resources and helping them define success stems from many years navigating the often difficult VA systems.
-After a knee injury had her attending 150 medical appointments in one year, she realized that making it in the world of veteran resources requires the ability to ask the right questions, connect with the right people, and then share that information to others who could use it.
+Her passion for connecting the veteran community to resources and helping them define success stems from many years navigating the often difficult VA systems.
 Through her encounters with VA education, healthcare, and benefits and compensation, she has built up a strong network of individuals who are ready to assist student veterans in the most efficient way possible.
-Her goal is to be a part of helping to alleviate the suffering of others through information sharing, resource brokering, and mentoring other veterans through transition to civilian life!

 Joshua Loop, M.S.